 Now that you and your spouse have a communication game plan, you might still be wondering how to organize your finances.
 This part is arguably easier.

-1. Joint money management
+Joint money management

-They determine in advance what they will spend on vacation travel and entertainment.
+They determine in advance what they will spend on vacation and entertainment.
 They know what they want to contribute to their kids' education.
 Since all the accounts are joint, it's easy to stay on the same track.

-2. Separate financial accounts
+Separate financial accounts

-3. Hybrid financial accounts
+Hybrid financial accounts

 Under this model, each person keeps a personal bank account where they receive their paychecks separately.
 They will also have a joint bank account which they will use to pay household bills.

 In conclusion, every couple can successfully manage finances when married.
-With a lot of proactive communication, a couple can work through their financial goals together.
+With a lot of proactive communication, a couple can work through their goals together.